ananda2k24/Nimoyak-Technologies-internship/Internship fitment task/README.md

 #### **Disclaimer** -
 This project is for educational purposes only and should not be used as investment advice.
-Trading stocks involves risk, and past performance is not guaranteed to repeat in the future.
+Trading stocks involves risk and past performance is not guaranteed to repeat in the future.